-660 YECDIPIGAGICASYQTQTNSPRRA

-IN TESTING, vaccine Generation 7, 8, 9.
+660 YECDIPIGAGICASYQTQTNSPRRA IN TESTING, vaccine Generation 7, 8, 9.

-This epitope lies immediately adjacent to the S1/S2 site that is cleaved by the host furin protease, which is required for subsequent cleavage at the S2' site by the host TMPRSS2 protease (Spike region 805-830 epitope immediately below).
+This epitope lies immediately adjacent to the S1/S2 cleavage site (rrar/sva).
 Immunodominant convalescent antibody-binding epitope described in linear epitope mapping studies by Wang et al, Farrera et al, and Li et al. Neutralizing activity of antibodies that bind the S1/S2 site is hypothesized to be a result of reducing efficient cleavage of this site, preventing virus fusion with the host cell membrane.